-Get the Right Shaft to Hit Your Driver Straight and Long
+Get the Right Shaft to Hit Your Driver Straight AND Long

 First off, you will NOT be happy with clubs bought off-the-rack, regardless of how they tested in the shop.
 The consistency of shaft flexes and weights from one club and one manufacturer to another is not very good.
 Each year we find shafts that play very soft or very stiff to the stated flex resulting in poor performance.
 See our related blog post on testing stock drivers here.

 I will make some predictions for misses with your driver based upon a right-handed golfer, including how swing direction makes a big impact.